mediafly/extensions-documentation/extensions.md

 ### UIWebKit Resolution

-When the iPad is displaying an Interactive only on its canvas, the WebKit container is 1024 x 568.
+When the iPad is displaying an Extension only on its canvas, the WebKit container is 1024 x 568.
 When the iPad is projecting to Second Screen, the WebKit container shrinks to 960 x 540.
 This allows for the browser to efficiently scale up when connected to 720p and 1080p TVs.

 To account for this, we suggest tagging the <body> element with a class that denotes either "ipad" or "widescreen", and adjusting your layout and images based on this.